 Flights are just meant to transfer you from one place to another.
 Why waste my money on them?
 But when I fly on work, I insist to fly only on a full-service carrier.

-These are some of the usual responses I get when I ask people about their preference for flights.
-Low-cost airlines have definitely changed the game and democratised the flying experience, which was a privilege of few before the no-frill airlines entered the scene – 70s in the US, 90s in the Europe and 2000s in Asia.
-However, with the competition sky high in the aviation industry, there is not much difference in the fares of the budget and full-service carriers.
-And, I always say that paying a bit extra for an added comfort is not an expense but a wise investment.
+These are some of the usual responses I get when I ask people about their preferences for flights.
+Low-cost airlines have definitely changed the game and democratised the flying experience, which was a privilege of few before the no-frill airlines entered the scene – 70s in the US, 90s in Europe and 2000s in Asia.
+However, with the competition sky-high in the aviation industry, there is not much difference in the fares of the budget and full-service carriers.
+And, I always say that paying a bit extra for added comfort is not an expense but a wise investment.
 Also, my experience with an airline doesn’t begin at bag drop – it begins online when I book my flight.
 A comfortable journey in the air directly impacts your next day.
 So, I always choose comfort over saving a few bucks.

 I recently flew Srilankan Airlines Business class.
 Here is what I experienced.

 Honestly, I had heard very little about the airline before I started planning my trip to Sri Lanka.
 Additionally, being an Asian Carrier, I wasn’t expecting much from the airlines.
 I thought Srilankan Airlines would be either worse or at par with other Asian Airlines (except Singapore Airlines, which is in a different league altogether).
 I was mentally prepared for having bad food, congested seats, and late departure.